How to Get Married in Switzerland as a Foreigner

 Enjoy Your Wedding Ceremony

 On your wedding day, remember to have fun and take in all the memories of that special day.
 You will be required to complete several formalities.
-Both the couple and the witnesses must present an official photo ID so you may need to arrive at the registry office or agreed wedding venue early.
+The civil registrar will officiate the civil marriage ceremony and then afterwards, you can have the religious ceremony.
+The religious ceremony cannot happen before the civil ceremony.

 Apply for a Legal Marriage Certificate